YIJING DAO

 A tank.
 No fish.
 This leads to disaster.

 That 'tank' is an error originating with Cary F Baynes, who could not envisage any other form of 'container' a fish might be in from Richard Wilhelm's German (Behälter).
 It is better translated from the Chinese as a 'wrapper' or 'wrapping'.
 That said, the work is definitely worthy of study.
-Meyer also has a print translation of the Daodejing available from Flood Editions.

 The Virtual Yarrow Stalks I Ching